Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 Treatment Approach

-• Treating B12 deficiency, thyroid disease, sleep apnea, medication effects, depression, or other reversible contributors
+• Treating vitamin B12 deficiency, thyroid disease, sleep apnea, medication effects, depression, or other reversible contributors

 • Dementia or mild cognitive impairment counseling when diagnosed